The Tandem Experience

 901017Y Tandem Swedish-Finnish

-In the case of any other language, register dy using the following code or contact Jukka Käräjäoja (see below).
+In the case of any other language or if you don't have a high enough level of language skills, register dy using the following code or contact Jukka Käräjäoja (see below).

 900051Y Tandem other language - Finnish